blend-os/docs/docs/build-blend/building_blendos.md

 # Building an image

+Now that you've set up a suitable build environment for building blendOS, we can begin with downloading blendOS's sources.

 ## Downloading the sources

 blendOS uses a "manifest" with Assemble, that essentially declares all of the packages to be downloaded by Assemble to be built locally so as to build an ISO/image.
 This term should be familiar if you've delved into Android ROM development in the past.